Fully Bayesian Differential Gaussian Processes through Stochastic Differential Equations: Experiments

 \section{Experiments}

+We evaluate the performance of our approximate inference method, FB-DiffGP, on UCI datasets for regression and classification, comparing it against state-of-the-art techniques: SVGP \cite{hensman2015scalable}, DGP \cite{salimbeni2017doubly}, and DiffGP \cite{hegde2018deep}.
+The reasons for selecting these baseline methods are as follows: DiffGP is the primary baseline for our approach, making it the main focus of our comparison because it provides an approximate inference method for continuous deep Gaussian processes.
+DGP \cite{salimbeni2017doubly}, another important work on deep Gaussian processes, constructs a deep network structure to effectively capture the complexity of data.
+As FB-DiffGP shares similarities in terms of model architecture, it serves as a meaningful point of comparison.
+SVGP \cite{hensman2015scalable} is a widely used scalable sparse variational inference method in Gaussian process regression that performs well on large-scale datasets.

-In this section, we evaluate the performance of our proposed approximate inference method, FB-DIFFGP, on UCI datasets for regression and classification tasks.
-We compare it against state-of-the-art techniques like SVGP \cite{hensman2015scalable}, DGP \cite{salimbeni2017doubly}, and DIFFGP \cite{hegde2018deep}.
-The number of inducing points $M$ is manually selected, balancing accuracy and computation time.
+The number of inducing points $M$ is manually selected to balance accuracy and computation time using cross validation.
 We optimize all parameters jointly using the evidence lower bound and employ stochastic optimization with mini-batches and the Adam optimizer.
 Numerical solutions of SDEs are obtained using the Euler-Maruyama solver with 20 time steps.
-The number of time steps changes if $T$ is increased.
+The number of steps changes if the time interval $T$ is increased.
 For larger $T$, we would typically need to increase the number of time steps to maintain the same level of accuracy in the discretization of the SDE.
 This ensures that the solution remains precise and the numerical methods used are effective for longer time intervals.
-Other solvers, such as higher-order or adaptive methods, can also be easily implemented in Python toolkits.
+Other solvers, such as higher-order or adaptive methods, can also be easily implemented using Python toolkits.

 Our model primarily handles classification and regression tasks, employing a simple network architecture with a few fully connected layers.
-The mini-batch size chosen is 10,000, and the learning rate is set to 0.01.
-We plan to compare more architectures in future work and explore their differences and applicability.
+The mini-batch size chosen is $10,000$ and the learning rate is set to $10^{-2}$.
 Our implementation utilizes GPyTorch \cite{gardner2018gpytorch}, a Gaussian processes framework based on PyTorch.
-For comparison, we used a simple two-layer BNN.
-The network consists of one hidden layer with a specified number of neurons, followed by an output layer.
-The DNN used for comparison is deployed as described in \cite{baldi2014searching}.
-This network architecture includes several layers, with specifics provided in the paper.
+For comparison, we used a simple two-layer binarized neural network (BNN).
+The network includes a hidden layer with a defined number of neurons, followed by an output layer.
+The DNN used for comparison is the same as described in \cite{baldi2014searching}.
+This network architecture includes several layers, with details provided in that paper.
+Our code is available at \url{https://github.com/xujianscut/FB-DIFFGP}.